ArmourStorm/better_button/README.md

 This simply adds the neccesary systems to update the button states, and also registers the button events for you.

-## 2. Spawn The BButtonBundle
+## 3. Spawn The BButtonBundle

-The `BButtonBundle` contains `bevy::prelude::ButtonBundle` along with the button components provided by this crate.
+The `BButtonBundle` contains the Bevy `ButtonBundle` along with the button components provided by the `better_button` crate.

 Create a new system to spawns your first `BButtonBundle`: